 Donors, recipients and friends and family join City of Hope staff at a BMT reunion.
 A collaborative research effort between City of Hope and University of Minnesota examines detailed information regarding the long-term health of those treated with BMT.

 An important part of the Division of Outcomes Research is the Childhood Cancer Survivorship Program, a clinical long-term follow-up program designed to create a bridge between cancer treatment and community medical care.

 The growing number of cancer survivors (estimated at almost 14 million adults in the U.S. alone), need individualized survivorship-focused care.
 Development of Survivorship Care Plans is an important part of this care.
 These care plans are designed to empower cancer survivors, and to encourage health-promoting behavior.
 City of Hope’s Childhood Cancer Survivorship Program creates plans that address the chronic effects of cancer and its therapy (such as pain, fatigue, premature menopause, worry, and sadness) and provide recommendations for monitoring so that problems can be caught early.
 That way problems that may develop, such as thinning of the bones (osteoporosis), heart disease and second cancers, can be identified and treated earlier, when treatments are often most effective.

 The overall goal of the Childhood Cancer Survivorship Program is to provide specialized long-term follow-up care for cancer survivors, and, in the process, to carry out much-needed research in cancer survivorship.
-The Center for Cancer Survivorship fulfills these goals by providing individualized, comprehensive follow-up care for cancer survivors in a clinical research setting.
+The program fulfills these goals by providing individualized, comprehensive follow-up care for cancer survivors in a clinical research setting.
 The program continually strives to improve the overall quality of life for cancer survivors.